 Each year there are also a number of tournaments held throughout Asia that brings together some of the top teams in the region.
 In fact, teams from Taiwan have dominated many of these tournaments in recent years, but regardless, these tournaments offer a great opportunity to travel and meet other English teachers in Asia.

-Soccer is another popular sport among English teachers.
+Soccer is also one of the most popular sports among English teachers in Taiwan.
 Amateur leagues exist in every city, and like baseball, teams are usually sponsored by schools or bars.
 Fields also exist where you can just go and start a pick up match.

 Every summer a large tournament is held that brings teams from all over Taiwan together for a weekend of good fun and exciting soccer.
 The tournament is held in either Taichung or Taipei.

 Together with ice hockey, rugby is almost exclusively foreigner based in Taiwan.
 Most of the teams are centered in Taipei, but there a couple teams from Taichung and Kaohsiung that will come to Taipei to play.
-For more information on how to get involved go to www.taipeirugby.com.
 There is also a women’s league that plays regularly.
 Girls who are interested can email Shebabs@yahoogroups.com for more information.

 Rugby tournaments are regularly held throughout Asia and provide a great opportunity to travel and take part in some exciting matches.